 What about Church Harvest Parties or Trunk-or-treats?

 I think that Christians should pray carefully about these alternative activities just as they should pray carefully about the traditional ones.
-See what God tell you.
+See what God tells you.
 IMO if the Church Harvest Party had turned out to be what my hopeful little 11 year old heart had expected, it would be a great alternative.
-If you can find an alternative in your church or group that is truely glorifying to God then I would be all over it!
+If you can find an alternative in your church or group that is truly glorifying to God rather than just being a tamer version of the pagan celebration, then I would be all over it!

-We won't allow our children to participate in anything where there are children and/or adults dressed up as evil things so this would eliminate Church Harvest Parties like the one I attended as an alternative for my kids.
+We won't allow our children to participate in anything where there are children and/or adults dressed up as evil things or even some seemingly innocuous mythical creatures, so this would eliminate Church Harvest Parties like the one I attended as an alternative for my kids.
 I would love to have a Harvest Party where the children could dress up in wholesome costumes and the focus would be on something other than candy.
-I wouldn't mind in the least if it were not even ON Halloween.
+I wouldn't mind in the least if it were not even ON Halloween- in fact that would be a plus to me I think, since I'm not looking to celebrate Christianized or tamed Halloween, I am rather looking for an outlet for my kids to glorify God by dressing in costume and socializing with other kids in an uplifting way.
 Perhaps when my kids are older I will host such a thing for other Christian families looking for an alternative fall activity.
 Hmmm the possibilities!
 Of course I will have to discuss it with the hubby and do some praying...
-I was browsing a blog just this morning and the blogger just did a Harvest Party and I thought it looked wonderful and like so much fun!
+I was browsing a blog back in October of 2009 where the blogger just did a Harvest Party and I thought it looked wonderful and like so much fun!
+Wish I still had the link so I could show you.
 The kids dressed as historical characters and gave a presentation on their character.
 What a terrific idea!
 Do any of you host or attend a wholesome alternative to Halloween?
 I'd love to hear about it!

 What do I think about other Christians celebrating Halloween?